 In addition to providing information for the construction planners, these regular as-built models can be used for verification and audits, by providing a geometrically accurate snapshot of every stage of the construction process.
 Effective scheduling means that as elements are installed, an as-built model is produced, so construction can be precisely reported.
 Crucially, this means that any errors or alterations can be identified and rectified early on - before construction has moved on beyond the point of easy repair.

 Opis wersji testowej

 Sign up here for a free trial version of PointFuse.
 You have access to all of the functionality of the licensed version.
-Your trial period expires after 30 days or 3 exports.
+Your trial period expires after 30 days, upon request you will receive a number of exports.
 After that, you need to buy a license to use PointFuse.
 You can purchase a PointFuse license here.

 The trial is not available for virtual machines.